-Exclusive: Commodities fund Jamison Capital to shut -source
+Exclusive: Commodities fund Jamison Capital to shut - source

 Macro commodity hedge funds returned an average of 0.01 percent in 2017, making it one of the worst-performing strategies last year, according to data from industry tracker Hedge Fund Research.

-Many trading firms and banks reported poor results in 2017 due to muted client activity and wild fluctuations across energy markets.
-Goldman Sachs said the second quarter of 2017 was its worst quarter on record in commodities.
+Commodity trading firms and banks posted major losses in 2017 due to muted client activity and wild fluctuations across energy markets.
+A number of firms were said to have suffered heavy losses in the first half of the year after the slide in natural gas prices, while others lost money in the second half due to swings in oil prices during Hurricane Harvey.

+Even Goldman Sachs said the second quarter of 2017 was its worst quarter on record in commodities.

 Stephen Jamison, a former Morgan Stanley trader, started the fund in 2009 and mainly invested in commodities, but also other assets when better opportunities arise.